H2My will co-develop electrolyzer technology in the future

-An electrolyzer plays an important role in producing hydrogen from water.
+An electrolyzer plays a crucial role in producing hydrogen from water.

-In this method, water is added to the electrolyzer.
-The electrochemical reaction begins by supplying an electrical current to the electrodes in the electrolyzer.
-The electric current splits the water molecules into their components - hydrogen and oxygen - hydrogen gas (H₂) and oxygen gas (O₂).
+In this method, water is supplied to the electrolyzer.
+Applying an electric current to the electrodes in the electrolyzer initiates the electrochemical reaction.
+The electric current splits the water molecules into their components – hydrogen and oxygen – hydrogen gas (H₂) and oxygen gas (O₂).

-Hydrogen collects at the two electrodes: the cathode and oxygen collects at the anode.
+Hydrogen collects at the two electrodes: The cathode collects, and oxygen collects at the anode.
 Hydrogen and oxygen are collected separately.
-The hydrogen can then be stored as an energy source and the oxygen can either be used or released.
+The hydrogen can then be stored as an energy source, while the oxygen can either be used or released./p>

 The known methods for producing hydrogen from water are: